The Star Product in Interacting Quantum Field Theory: Interaction and M ller operators

 Proposition~\ref{Classical Moller} showed that $(r_{\la V}^{-1}G)(\ph) = (J_0(\ph)\triangleright G)(\ph)$.
 Setting $G(\ph)= (J_1(\ph)\triangleright F)(\ph)$ gives

-\end{proof} Note that the fraction in the definition of $J_1$ is of order at least $\hbar$, so that every occurrence of $\la$ is accompanied by a factor of $\hbar$.
-If $J_1$ is expanded in powers of $\hbar$, then each coefficient contains only finitely many powers of $\la$, so $\la$ no longer needs to be treated as a formal parameter.
-This gives a non-perturbative definition of the quantum M{\o}ller operator, provided that the classical M{\o}ller operator exists non-perturbatively.
+\end{proof} \begin{rem} Rearranging \eqref{R factorization} results in $r_{\la V}^{-1}R_{\TT,\la V} = \Upsilon_{\la V}^{-1}$, so $\Upsilon_{\la V}^{-1}$ can be seen an the ``purely quantum'' part of the M{\o}ller operator.
+Such a map has been introduced in \cite{DHP} for quadratic interactions (where it is called $\beta$ and in our notation we have $\beta\doteq r_{\la V}^{-1}\circ R_{0,\la V}$), so our current discussion is a natural generalization of that result.
+The only missing step in that comparison is to transform the quantum M{\o}ller map from the $\Qcal_\TT$-identification to the $\Qcal_\Weyl$ or $\Qcal_H$-identification (i.e., to go from $R_{\TT,\la V}$ to $R_{0,\la V}$ or $R_{H,\la V}$).
+We will come back to this in Section \ref{PPA}. \end{rem} \begin{rem} Note that the fraction in the definition of $J_1$ is of order at least $\hbar$, so that every occurrence of $\la$ is accompanied by a factor of $\hbar$.
+If $J_1$ is expanded in powers of $\hbar$, then each coefficient contains only finitely many powers of $\la$, so $\la$ no longer needs to be treated as a formal parameter. \emph{This gives a nonperturbative definition of the quantum M{\o}ller operator, provided that the classical M{\o}ller operator exists nonperturbatively.} This existence will be shown in the forthcoming paper \cite{FV}. \end{rem}